whoisdsmith/VAULTSIDIAN/HOME-MTHRFCKR/DEV-DOCS/Markdown/Markdown Manual/block-quotes.md

+# block-quotes

 {{($page.frontmatter.start = 206) ? null : null}}

-### Block quotes
+## Block Quotes

 A [block quote marker](https://github.github.com/gfm/#block-quote-marker) consists of 0-3 spaces of initial indent, plus (a) the character `>` together with a following space, or (b) a single character `>` not followed by a space.

 The following rules define [block quotes](https://github.github.com/gfm/#block-quotes):

 1. **Basic case.** If a string of lines _Ls_ constitute a sequence of blocks _Bs_, then the result of prepending a [block quote marker](https://github.github.com/gfm/#block-quote-marker) to the beginning of each line in _Ls_ is a [block quote](https://github.github.com/gfm/#block-quotes) containing _Bs_.
 2. **Laziness.** If a string of lines _Ls_ constitute a [block quote](https://github.github.com/gfm/#block-quotes) with contents _Bs_, then the result of deleting the initial [block quote marker](https://github.github.com/gfm/#block-quote-marker) from one or more lines in which the next [non-whitespace character](https://github.github.com/gfm/#non-whitespace-character) after the [block quote marker](https://github.github.com/gfm/#block-quote-marker) is [paragraph continuation text](https://github.github.com/gfm/#paragraph-continuation-text) is a block quote with _Bs_ as its content.
 [Paragraph continuation text](https://github.github.com/gfm/#paragraph-continuation-text) is text that will be parsed as part of the content of a paragraph, but does not occur at the beginning of the paragraph.
 3. **Consecutiveness.** A document cannot contain two [block quotes](https://github.github.com/gfm/#block-quotes) in a row unless there is a [blank line](https://github.github.com/gfm/#blank-line)between them.

 Nothing else counts as a [block quote](https://github.github.com/gfm/#block-quotes).
 Here is a simple example: